Building Cooperative Embodied Agents Modularly with Large Language Models: Experiments

-We report the average steps they took as the performance in Figure~\ref{fig:results}a.
-As we can see when cooperating with humans, the LLM agent still performs better than the HP agent, and when communication is unable, LLM\ w/o communication encounters a performance drop.
+As we can see in Figure~\ref{fig:results}a, when cooperating with humans, \textit{CoELA} still performs better than MHP, and when communication is unable, \textit{CoELA}\ w/o communication encounters a performance drop.
 As reported in Figure~\ref{fig:results}b, we also observe that humans would trust the agents more if they can communicate with humans (trust score of 6.3 v.s.
-4.7 for LLM v.s LLM w/o communication, p=0.0003 over the t-test), and therefore achieves better cooperation.
-Compared with the HP agent using template language to communicate, humans prefer to collaborate with the LLM agent who communicates in natural language and can understand and respond to Human dialogues.
-We show an effective communication example in Figure~\ref{fig:trajetory}, where the human first shares his progress with the LLM Agent and suggests a labor division, the LLM Agent understands and responds with its future plan as well, resulting in a perfect division of the exploration trajectory.
+4.7 for \textit{CoELA} v.s \textit{CoELA} w/o communication, p=0.0003 over the t-test), and therefore achieves better cooperation.
+Compared with MHP using template language to communicate, humans prefer to collaborate with \textit{CoELA} who communicates in natural language and can understand and respond to Human dialogues.
+We show an effective communication example in Figure~\ref{fig:trajetory}, where the human first shares his progress with \textit{CoELA} and suggests a labor division, \textit{CoELA} understands and responds with its future plan as well, resulting in a perfect division of the exploration trajectory.
 These results imply promising futures for leveraging LLMs to build cooperative embodied agents that can successfully work with humans.